DuncanRuns/Jingle/README.md

           It will then set the instance to use this file.
         - `Switch to Another File` will allow switching the instance's current standard settings to any created file in the Standard Switcher folder.
+    - [`EyeSee`](https://github.com/DuncanRuns/Jingle-EyeSee-Plugin) provides an eye measuring projector without needing to set up OBS.
+It features similar settings to the OBS eye measuring projector as well as an FPS Limit setting to prevent unnecessary lag.
+    - [`Program Launching`](https://github.com/joe-ldp/Jingle-Launch-Programs) allows adding a list of programs/files
+      that are opened when pressing the launch button on the plugin tab or when using the quick action on the main Jingle tab.
+It also allows launching a Minecraft instance with Prism Launcher or MultiMC and automatically launching when Jingle launches.

 ### OBS